 Why get an annual furnace inspection?

-Maintenance & prevention
+Maintenance and prevention

 Keeping your heating system humming goes a long way toward avoiding any unexpected breakdowns when the temperature gets to be BRRRR! outside.